Disturbing Questions About the World’s Fastest-Growing Faith

 But what these Western liberals seem to forget is that violence, conquest, and religious apartheid, are sanctioned by the texts of Islam.
 The Bible does not sanction violence.
 And, during this New Testament age, the Bible does not endorse any theocracy.
 When Christians resort to violence, with the exception of participating in a just war, they are acting against their sacred Text.

-Chapter Seven deals with the question, "Can Science and Culture Flourish under Islam?"
-Our author details the great achievements of Islamic civilization in several pages and states that "Muslims built their great medieval civilization with an attitude of openness to what they could learn from non-Muslims."
-P. 118
+Chapter seven deals with the question, “Can Science and Culture Flourish under Islam?”
+Our author details the great achievements of Islamic civilization in several pages and states “Muslims built their great medieval civilization with an attitude of openness to what they could learn from non-Muslims” (p.
+118).

 One little-known Ottoman Muslim practice, the Devshirme, exhibited one of the most inhuman and barbaric treatment of Eastern European Christians.
 Let Robert Spencer enlighten us about this subject.

-At this point in my review, I remember how horrified I was when viewing for the first time the documentary, "Islam: Empire of Faith."
-The narrator dealing with devshirme, looked almost angelic in her account, and referred to that evil institution with a smile on her face, and by claiming that those Christian boys "were recruited."
-That statement went unchallenged; and yet since that narrator was a Turkish "expert," I should not have been surprised.
+At this point in my review, I remember how horrified I was when viewing for the first time the documentary, “Islam: Empire of Faith.”
+The narrator dealing with devshirme, looked almost angelic in her account, and referred to that evil institution with a smile on her face, and by claiming that those Christian boys “were recruited.”
+That statement went unchallenged.
+In commenting further on this evil institution, a Turkish “expert,” on Islamic art went on extolling it.
+I should not have been surprised.
 More than seventy-five years have passed since the Armenian genocide of World War I, and Turkey, to this day, does not acknowledge that it has ever happened!

 Chapter Ten deals with the question, “Does the West Really Have Nothing to Fear from Islam?” and ends on a very sobering note: